Voice of the Customer metrics: Turn numbers into actions

 To get insights from Voice of the Customer initiatives you need to be tracking the metrics that make sense for your business.
 Before you even start implementing a Voice of the Customer program, you have to understand your own organization, the issues you are dealing with and the objectives you aim to achieve.
 This will ensure that the program will support your overall goals.
 Most importantly, it will enable you to identify which Voice of the Customer metrics to track.

 Once you pinpoint the appropriate metrics, you have to engage your stakeholders.
 Everyone involved in the program should be on board and on the same page.
-To successfully engage stakeholders, you must align with their business goals.
+To successfully engage stakeholders, consider aligning with their business goals.
 The metrics will provide raw data that enable stakeholders to make the right decisions towards favorable outcomes.

 Getting your hands dirty with Voice of the Customer metrics